mealeyst/dungeon_delvers/README.md

 6. With these steps done, the code from our Playground-based exploration has been neatly refactored into multiple clean TypeScript files, ready to continue maturing into a robust, maintainable, and sustainable codebase.

+## Licensing

+This template repository is intended to be used as a starting point for other projects, so its own license is not expected to persist into those projects.
+By default, NPM packages automatically adopt the ISC license, so that default choice is left intact in the three package.json files present in this template.